FREQUENTLY ASKED QUESTIONS

 All exams will be given through the district’s learning management systems, Google Classroom, and Canvas.
 In some cases based on student grade level, need, or the type of test, students may meet individually with a teacher or specialist to complete an assessment or submit a video or audio performance as an assessment.

 Will elementary students still receive specials?

 Yes.
 Specials will be held as part of the typical daily/weekly schedule.
 Students will travel from their homeroom to the location of the special while adhering to the one way flow of hallway traffic.
+Virtual students will join their classmates in specials, too.
 Special area classrooms will be disinfected between classes.

-Will art, gym, and instrumental music courses be available for students in the hybrid model?
+Will art, gym, and instrumental music courses be available for students?